 - Establish a routine as quickly as possible.
 The fuller your days are, the less time you have to feel sad or lonely.

-- Check out Loyola's Student Activities, ALANA Student Services, the Women's Center, Spectrum, or Center for Community Service and Justice (CCSJ) to learn about organizations and clubs that are here to offer support and help students from various backgrounds get connected.
+- Check out Loyola's Student Engagement, ALANA Student Services, the Women's Center, Spectrum, or Center for Community Service and Justice (CCSJ) to learn about organizations and clubs that are here to offer support and help students from various backgrounds get connected.

 - Stay in touch with friends and family from home - make sure they know how you are doing and what they can do to support you.

 - Check out Baltimore to see what type of opportunities there are to connect with like-minded others - are there groups of similar identity that get together?
 Restaurants that serve food from home?
 Barber shops or salons that would understand your needs?
 Cultural events of interest?

 - Examine your expectations and be realistic.
 Do you expect college to be an extension of high school?
 How often do you expect to hear from parents or friends?
 Do you expect to instantly make friends?
 Remember friendships take time to build.

 - Seek out new opportunities.
 Is there a certain club that you would like to join?
 Becoming a member of a group can be a great way to meet other students who have similar goals, values and interests.
 College is an ideal time for you to “reinvent” yourself.